stephenjohnlimb/boot/BitnamiKafkaHelm.md

 What do you expect - surprise - you get all the messages again!

-that's the rub with Kafka, the data on the topics is persistent unless you update your counter position as a named consumer.
+That's the rub with Kafka, the data on the topics is persistent unless you update your counter position as a named consumer.
 Though you can set a 'lifetime' for the message retention period.

+## Summary
+I've found this exercise quite interesting, a bit frustrating, insightful and now have a much better understanding of how to go about debugging helm charts.
+Like most 'declarative templating languages' all is great for simple stuff but when you look a bit deeper there's some 'imperative loopy stuff going on'.

+Also like most configurable stuff, the number of options and possibilities for configuration leads to complexity.
+This really caught me out with the **--set** options.
+Perhaps there is some small print somewhere that tells me about this.

+But as a developer - I really want to get coding my Java app to produce and consume messages.
+That's the next and final phase for this github repo.

+### Coming next
+Spring-boot applications that connect to Kafka running in my `microk8s` cluster.
+But here's the rub.

+I want to be able to:
+- Create a Spring-boot client to consume messages
+- Create a Spring-boot producer that produces message

+But I want to be able to develop and debug them on my PC/Mac just as a java app running in an IntelliJ IDE, but then package them into a docker image and deploy them via some helm charts into the `microk8s` cluster.

+So that's for next week!